RulerOf/terraform-csv-example/readme.md

 ## Using an External Data Source

-Both are a nightmare.
 First, let's look at using the External Data source.
-This one front-loads the insanity by using JQ to [format the data](https://pastebin.com/FPXY6qhV) for consumption by the external provider:
+This one front-loads the insanity by [using JQ to format the data](https://gist.github.com/RulerOf/0c95c1f6344479f9c064079fc6070b85) for consumption by the external provider:

 ```hcl
 data "external" "csv_file" {